-- Parents and carers can access a student's progress information, timetable, attendance data and other useful information via the Parent Portal.
-To sign up visit https://pp.loreto.ac.uk or visit the college web site at www.loreto.ac.uk and follow the Parent Portal link.
-(To register parents or carers will need: parent/carer mobile number, parent/carer email address, some of the student's basic personal details and the student's Loreto reference ID (the reference starting with \$202) which is printed on their college ID card.) - All parents/carers are invited to our Welcome Conference in September. - All students will have regular reviews of their progress at key points throughout the year and these progress reviews are available for parents/carers via the Parent Portal.
-Parents/carers will be sent a text when the latest reviews are available. - There are Parents' Evenings for Lower Sixth students scheduled for the 25th April
+- Parents and carers can access a student's progress information, timetable, attendance data and other useful information by registering on to Parent Portal.
+You can also do this via the College's website and follow the Parent Portal link.
+To register parents or carers will need: parent/carer mobile number, parent/carer email address, some of the student's basic personal details and the student's Loreto reference ID (the reference starting with \$202) which is printed on their college ID card.) - All parents/carers are invited to our Welcome Conference in September. - All students will have regular reviews of their progress at key points throughout the year and these progress reviews are available for parents/carers via the Parent Portal.
+Parents/carers will be sent a text when the latest reviews are available. - There are Parents' Evenings for Lower Sixth students scheduled for the 24th and 30th April 2025, depending on the student's surname.

-- and 1st May 2024 depending on the student's surname. - Parents and carers are invited to our Next Steps conference in the summer term where they can receive advice and support about options for higher education, apprenticeships and employment. - If we feel concerned about your child, we will arrange a convenient appointment to discuss our concerns.
+- Parents and carers are invited to our Next Steps conference in the summer term where they can receive advice and support about options for higher education, apprenticeships and employment. - If we feel concerned about your child, we will arrange a convenient appointment to discuss our concerns.
 We encourage parents/carers to contact their child's Head of Hall if they have any concerns they wish to discuss. - Heads of Halls maintain an overview of a student's progress and they are the first point of contact for parents/carers.
 Parents/carers are able to contact their child's Head of Hall if they have any issues or concerns they wish to discuss. - Parents/carers will also be updated via the College's weekly newsletter, which will be shared via email throughout the academic year.